 Texas Archives Month

-In October 2013 Texas will join archival repositories across the nation to celebrate Archives Month and promote the preservation of our country's documentary heritage.
+Each October, Texas joins archival repositories across the nation to celebrate Archives Month and promote the preservation of our country's documentary heritage.
 Archives Month in Texas aims to celebrate the value of Texas' historical records, to publicize the many ways these records enrich our lives, to recognize those who maintain our communities' historical records, and to increase public awareness of the importance of preserving historical treasures and making them available for use by present and future generations.

 Texas Archives Month Poster

 Plan your Texas Archives Month activities now!
-The Society of American Archivists offers resources for celebrating American Archives Month, including an Event Planning Guide and a Public Relations Kit.
+The Society of American Archivists offers resources for celebrating American Archives Month, including an Event Planning Guide and public relations kits.

-The Council of State Archivists' Archives Month Resources features background history on how Archives Month/Week developed, directories of current and past Archives Month activities, links to several states' planning guides for Archives Month, and a gallery of past Archives Month posters from around the nation.
+The Council of State Archivists' Archives Month Resources features blog posts containing news of Archives Month events happening throughout the U.S. and a gallery of past Archives Month posters from around the nation.

 Proclamations made by state and local government officials will be listed here as they are made.
 Let us know if your county or municipality has issued a Texas Archives Month proclamation.